Part of the mygrassisblue.com #BluegrassTrails series, on the trail of bluegrass history and its pioneers/early protagonists.

-It was upon the Ryman Auditorium stage in December 1945 that the ‘Father of Bluegrass’ Bill Monroe presented to the world the sound of a new musical genre.
-When Monroe’s rapid-fire mandolin and ‘high lonesome’ vocals were joined by Earl Scruggs’ virtuosic & innovative signature three-finger style of banjo playing, Lester Flatt’s guitar and vocals, Chubby Wise’s fiddle, and Howard Watts’ bass, ‘bluegrass’, as it was to become known, was born.
-Today, bluegrass remains a staple on venerated stage where it started.
+It was upon the Ryman Auditorium stage on December 8th of 1945 that the ‘Father of Bluegrass’ Bill Monroe presented to the world the sound of a new musical genre.
+When Monroe’s rapid-fire mandolin and ‘high lonesome’ vocals were joined by Earl Scruggs’ virtuosic and innovative signature three-finger style of five string banjo playing, Lester Flatt’s guitar and vocals, Chubby Wise’s fiddle, and Howard Watts’ bass, ‘bluegrass’, as it was to become known, was born.
+Today bluegrass remains a staple on venerated stage where it started.

 Union Gospel Tabernacle